<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Appraisal.
 An appraisal verifies that the property is worth the value that the buyer is borrowing from the lender.

 Survey.
 A survey reveals the property’s boundaries.
-It’s important, since many states require the record for loans.
+It’s important since many states require a record for loans.

 Credit report.
-Lenders run a credit report on the buyer in order to ensure that the buyer handles their debt responsibly.
+Lenders run a credit report on the buyer to ensure that the buyer handles their debt responsibly.

 Loan payoff fees.
-Loan payoff fees include loan application and assumption fee, prepaid interest, and loan origination fee.
+Loan payoff fees include loan application and assumption fees, prepaid interest, and loan origination fees.

 • Loan application: This fee is non-refundable (even if the buyer isn’t approved for the loan) and varies in price depending on the lender.
 However, you can expect it not to exceed $500.